WebexCC-SA/LAB-2851/docs/lab4_ai_agent_jds.md

         >
         > Corrid: $(corrid)
         - Hit **Save**.
-        ??? info "JDS_Identity WxCC API IMG"
+        ???+ info "JDS_Identity WxCC API IMG"
             <figure markdown>
             ![JDS_Identity WxCC API IMG](./assets/JDS_Identity_WxCCAPI.png)
             </figure>
         - Now we are ready to use the CJDS node from Webex Connect, in the node palette find the node called **Journey** and bring it into the canvas.
         - Connect the success output of the **WxCC API** node into the **Journey** node.
-Doucle click it and fill out the fill out the following:
+Double click it and fill out the fill out the following:
         > Method Name: Get Identity by Aliases
         >
         > Node Authentication: JDS_CPaaS